bcgov/greenlight/README.md

 ## Running a Shared Instance

 dFlow can be run on a server for multiple users.
 The `docker` folder provides guidance of what needs to be set up.
-Likewise, the `openshift` folder contains an example of deploying permitify to a `Red Hat OpenShift` instance.
+Likewise, the `openshift` folder contains an example of deploying dflow to a `Red Hat OpenShift` instance.

 ## Services